“I Don’t Like My Job”: 5 Things to Do When Your Job Drains Your Joy

 Despite the uncertainty, I followed the wild wind of the Holy Spirit and left my counseling job when I felt Him directing me to do so.
 And while my new vocation has come with its own set of difficulties and has definitely required sacrifices, I’ve never been happier, and I have never regretted my decision.

 Leaving the familiar and stepping into the unknown can be scary, but if God is leading you, you can rest assured that He has something wonderful in-store.
 So, if you feel Him prompting you to leave your job and venture into something new, don’t let fear stop you!
 Be willing to take a risk, trusting that He will adjust your course if needed.

 Regardless of your present circumstances, God is at work, and He can use this season in your current job to strengthen your character and prepare you for what’s next.
 You can have hope for your future because He “is able to do immeasurably more than all we ask or imagine” (Ephesians 3:20, NIV), and His plans for you are good!

 Photo Credit: ©GettyImages/Sitthiphong

-Carina Alanson is a former professional counselor turned writer, editor, and course creator who is passionate about helping women live with purpose and grow in their relationship with God.
-She lives in the subarctic town of Fairbanks, Alaska, where she enjoys scenic drives with her husband, snowshoeing, and reading by the fire.
-To connect with Carina and find resources for purposeful living, visit carinaalanson.com or find her on Instagram @carinaalanson.
+Carina Alanson is a former professional counselor turned writer and artist who is passionate about helping women live with purpose and grow in their relationship with God.
+She lives in the subarctic town of Fairbanks, Alaska, where she enjoys going on scenic drives with her husband, skiing, snowshoeing, and reading by the fire.
+Visit carinaalanson.com to connect with Carina and get her free journaling workbook, How Do I Know if a Desire is From God?
+5 Questions to Help You Decide, plus other resources for purposeful living.
+You can also connect with her on Instagram @carinaalanson and on Facebook @carinaalanson.